Skip to content

 Medication

-Medications that psychiatrists commonly prescribe for ADHD fall into two main categories: stimulants and non-stimulants.
+Medications that psychiatrists commonly prescribe for ADHD treatment fall into two main categories: stimulants and non-stimulants.

 These medications aim to improve attention, focus, impulse control, and hyperactivity by influencing the neurotransmitter levels in the brain.